• LAUNCH YOUR DREAM

 • CONNECT

-You Are Here Home » BE A MOTIVATIONAL SPEAKER » 8 Goals to Become a Successful Motivational Speaker in a Year
+You Are Here Home » BE A MOTIVATIONAL SPEAKER » 8 Goals to Become a Successful Motivational Speaker

-8 Goals to Become a Successful Motivational Speaker in a Year
+8 Goals to Become a Successful Motivational Speaker

 1. Join Toastmasters or a public speaking group.

 All public speakers need a place to practice with a professional public speaking group.
-Public speaking groups are is an inexpensive way to improve your public speaking skills and test your message on a small group of people.
+Public speaking groups are an inexpensive way to improve your public speaking skills and test your message on a small group of people.
 It’s also a great way to get the word out about your public speaking abilities.
 Companies looking for conference speakers often contact public speaking groups for speaker recommendations.

 2. Decide what your message is.